BettercareHealth/bettercare/nc/nc-3.md

 ### 3-20 Is it necessary to weigh a normal infant every day?

 No. The normal infant should be weighed at delivery and again on days 3 and 5 if still in hospital.
 Weight at discharge must be recorded.
 At every clinic visit the infant’s weight should be measured and recorded.
 Test weighing is not needed in normal infants.
-After the first week most infants gain about 25 g per day.
+After the first week most infants gain about 25&nbsp;g per day.

 ### 3-21 How should the infant be dressed?